jellyfin/jellyfin.org/docs/general/networking/vpn.md

 3. Use the `Network ID` to join new devices.
 4. Scroll down to the `Members` section in the dashboard.
 The devices that have joined should appear in this section.
 Devices that have a dashed red line aren't authorized to connect yet.
 Check the `Auth?` box to authorize the device.
 5. After they are authorized, they will be assigned an IP address automatically.
 Please connect all clients to the IP address of the Jellyfin Server.

+## Self Hosted Options

+You can also host a VPN server yourself, either on premises or in the cloud.
+These are intended for advanced users only.

+### WireGuard

+To quicky establish a link between 2 devices using WireGuard, [their quick start guide](https://www.wireguard.com/quickstart/) can be followed

+### PiVPN

+[PiVPN](https://www.pivpn.io/) can be used to quickly setup a VPN server on any device running Debian / Ubuntu.